simiion12/Labs/Year3/TMPS/Lab3/README.md

 {weather_report}
 """
 ```
-This decorator enhances weather reports by:
-- Analyzing temperature and wind conditions
-- Generating appropriate weather alerts
-- Combining alerts with the original report
-- Maintaining the original report's interface

 2. **Composite Pattern** (Weather Monitoring Hierarchy)

     Implemented a tree structure for weather monitoring where individual weather stations can be grouped into regions.
 Both individual stations and regions share a common interface through the `WeatherComponent` abstract class.
+This pattern enables a seamless hierarchical organization of weather stations while ensuring uniform treatment of both individual stations and entire regions.
+It automatically handles the calculation of regional statistics across all stations and makes it straightforward to add new monitoring points to any level of the hierarchy.
+The flexibility of this structure allows the system to grow organically while maintaining consistent behavior across all components.

 ```python
 # Base Component